ketnh55/FLUENTS_Backend-1/doc/common_api/user_logout_api.md

             + Jwt token is not valid
             + Jwt user not found

-- Step 2 : return the result allow access or not
+- Step 2 : return success or error if have

 ## 8. Output

-- Allow user access or not
+- Return logout result

 ## 9. Example Response